kar722/a1-gaming/README.md

 ### Overall Contributers' Tab: https://github.com/kar722/a1-gaming/graphs/contributors

 ## Objective:
+Technology is constantly accelerating especially in the gaming industry.
+Gamers always want to have the highest quality and newest tech.
+But there are so many different companies to choose from.
+Companies like Amazon and EBay do a good job compiling the different gaming equipment into one website.
+But website like these are not solely focused on the gaming industry so they provide the necessary information a gamer needs to know whether they are making the right purchase for themselves.
+A1 Gaming has vast library of the highest quality gaming products  along with professionally designed interactable pages that our designed for the everyday gamer.
 We want our website to model an e-commerce website with the purpose of reselling gaming equipment, like computers, PC parts, and peripherals.
-We are planning on changing the code within the pages that we changed from Hawkers, Kangaroos, and Walruses into PCs, Console, and Mice respectively.
-We are also including about me pages that will be done in a dropdown as well as a greet function.
-Our final goal is to create something where someone can view different items and possibly buy something.

 # Team Repository: A1 Gaming (Daniel, William, Karthik, Dylan)